 OleChess offers a week of quality instruction and chess-related activities featuring some of the world’s premier players and teachers.
-Chess players of all ages, abilities, and experience levels will enjoy a week filled with classes, demonstrations, lectures, tournaments, and games, games, and more games with fellow chess enthusiasts.
+Chess players of all ages, abilities, and experience levels will enjoy a week filled with classes, demonstrations, lectures, and tournaments … plus games, games, and more games with fellow chess enthusiasts.

 Classes and Fees

+Class fees include double-occupancy lodging, meals (Sunday dinner – Friday lunch), instructional sessions, special activities and a camp shirt.
 Campers are assigned to classes based on several factors, primarily including the camper’s registered section, age, and rating/chess strength.
 If possible, the camp will provide a variety of primary instructors from year to year.
 All classes require a minimum enrollment, which have typically been met in the past.
-Reassignments or refunds are available for classes cancelled due to low enrollment, notification will be sent at least two weeks prior to camp.
+Reassignments or refunds are available for classes cancelled due to low enrollment, in which case notification will be sent at least two weeks prior to camp.
 Final class assignment decisions rest with the camp staff.

 - Chess Exploration: $665

 For players of all ages and strengths.
 Campers are divided into classes of like ability and age.
 Campers 9 years of age or younger must be accompanied by an adult escort.

 - Advanced Youth: Under 18 with 1500+ rating.
 This option is only for strong youth students.
 The option involves additional classroom rigor and an additional evening lecture after which students may join evening camp activity including separate sections of the blitz and bughouse tournaments.

-Advanced Adult: 18 and over OR rating of 1700+.
+- Advanced Adult: 18 and over OR rating of 1700+.
 This option is intended for the serious adult students and involves additional instructional period, lectures, and greater classroom rigor.
 This session will admit serious, mature-acting youth students who meet the requirements and have the approval of the camp director.

 - Fundamental Adult: 18 and over.
 For the novice to moderate strength adult interested in strengthening their chess knowledge for themselves or for the additional purpose of teaching others.
 This option includes take-away materials and for those interested in coaching a letter of recommendation for the USCF Certified Chess Coach Program.
 Stronger players should consider Intensive Study-Advanced Adult.

-- Evening Lecture Series: $25 per lecture for those pre-registered by 7/1/14. $30 at the door.
+- Evening Lecture Series: $25 per lecture for those pre-registered by 7/1/15; $30 at the door

 For parents/guardians escorting their child to camp.
 This daily class is Chess 101 lite for escorts.
 Escorts will learn the basics of chess, chess notation, and chess tournaments so that they can better share in their child’s chess experience.
 It will also include a “mini-tournament” among class members only so that parents can share in the tournament experience and learn from their own play.
 The class and tournament will be in the mornings-only and Chesscorts will be free the rest of the day.